Twitter: How a Silly Little Egg Hatched into a #Resistance Fighter.

 End of January I signed up, just another silly little egg, with zero followers.
 I quickly tagged every alt& rogue govt dept I could find.
 I tagged celebs from shows& movies I enjoyed.
 I scanned all the news in my feed, absorbing more politics than I ever thought possible.
 Still, I felt powerless watching what was happening to my country and our freedoms.

-Somewhere in the mess of alt& rogue accts, I was reading a thread, and came across a screen name -1st Officer Spock.
+Somewhere in the mess of alt& rogue accts, I was reading a thread, and came across a screen name -1st Officer Spock(now known as @1ironman2020).
 Made me laugh for a sec, hell even Starfleet was on twitter, fighting& resisting.
 I followed, and looked at his followers list.
 I tagged every fictional character I could find.
 It was like an avalanche.
 I started RTing and even posting my own comments, and people started listening.
 I realized I had a voice, and I wasn’t alone.

 I learned a lot in just a short time.
 How to thread, make memes, what a CTA is.
 I’ve learned there are so many ways to contact a rep, how to look up a bill, the difference between reputable and fake news sources.
 I’ve discovered how to network locally, various activist groups I never knew existed, and signed more petitions in the last few months than in my entire life.
 Don’t even get me started on the amount of high school govt 101 that I’m re-learning.